imagitama/unity-github-update-checker/README.md

 This script is designed to be included in the distribution of your Unity plugin:

 1. Clone the repo into your Unity script directory.
+Delete the directory `DELETE_ME` as it contains some test stuff.
 2. Instantiate the checker:

         void OnEnable() {